 My dad bought this book for me.

-The first structure we’ll learn about is the simplest of all the は structures.
+Basic topic sentences have the simplest structure of all the は structures.
 It’s what we get when we topicalize a case-marked noun (anything marked by the case particles が, を, に, etc.) or an adverb.

-The following diagram shows the topicalization of the subject “父” (dad) in the case structure 「父がこの本を買ってくれた(こと)」.
+The following diagram shows the topicalization of the subject “父” (dad) in 「父がこの本を買ってくれた(こと)」.
 This leads to the sentence 「父はこの本を買ってくれた。」.

-The “こと” in the diagram above represents that this part isn’t being interpreted as a spoken sentence, but as a precursor to the sentence, a case structure.
-Case structures are like a sentence’s skeleton: they contains the sentence’s bare meaning, without any concept of a topic or comment applied yet.
+The “こと” in the diagram above represents that this part isn’t being interpreted as a spoken sentence, but as a precursor to the sentence, a case relation.
+Case relations are like a sentence’s skeleton.
+They contains the sentence’s bare meaning, without any concept of a topic or comment applied yet.
 Think of them as tools to help us analyze the meaning of sentences.

-The two sentences above come from the same case structure, so they have the same basic meaning.
+The two sentences in the diagrams above come from the same case relation, so they have the same basic meaning.
 The only difference between the two sentences lies in which word is topicalized, which decides what each sentence is talking about.

 Pay attention to the topic and the comment of each sentence.
 The sentence 「父はこの本を買ってくれた。」 is about the father of the speaker, and it mentions that this father bought the book for her.
 The sentence 「この本は父が買ってくれた。」 is about the book in question, and it mentions that the book is something the speaker’s father bought for her.